Insurance Claim Attorney

 Since becoming a lawyer, I have always practiced in the area of insurance law.
 Throughout that time, I’ve provided clients with legal advice about insurance policy interpretation, decisions about insurance claims, and I’ve helped clients determine whether insurance claim decisions were right or wrong.
 Many of my cases are referred to me by other attorneys that have litigated against me or come to me with their own insurance questions.

-I represent clients during the claim process and during any litigation that arises from the
+I represent clients during the claim process and during any litigation that arises from the insurance claim.

 My Role as an Insurance Claim Attorney